top of page

 On each evening, participants play three level-play singles games against different opponents, with the results being accumulated over the season.

-Participants register for the series and should expect to play in not less than three or four events.
-The precise format will depend on the number of entrants.
+Participants register for the series and should expect to play in not less than four events.
+The competition regulations are set out below.
 There is a charge of £10 for the Series; this is a one-time charge, not a charge per evening.

 This table of results will be updated after each event and published on this page.